black-parrot-sdk/black-parrot-sdk/README.md

 emulating our Verilog testbench.
 Once Dromajo passes your test, you're ready to run on BlackParrot!

 ### Debugging your test
 Dromajo supports tracing.
-This option is enabled by adding --trace to the dromajo invocation.
+This option is enabled by adding --trace=0 to the dromajo invocation (0 indicates to start the trace after 0 instructions).
 The trace format is:

     0 3 0x0000000080000108 (0x06f00113) x 2 0x000000000000006f
     core_id priv_level pc (instruction) writeback_reg writeback_data